vishnumeerut/backend_engineer/README.md

 # Backend Engineer

-## This repository all the conecpts which are required to become a backend engineer.
+## This repository contains all the conecpts which are required to become a backend engineer.